Marty Robbins: Music and honors

 Although by 1960, Robbins' output was largely Western (and some country) music, his initial hits, such as "Singing the Blues", "Knee Deep in the Blues", "The Story of My Life", "She Was Only Seventeen", and "A White Sport Coat and a Pink Carnation", were generally regarded as more pop/teen idol material than his hits from 1960 onwards ("El Paso", etc.).
-His 1957 recording of "A White Sport Coat and a Pink Carnation" sold over one million copies, and was awarded a gold record.
+In 1957, he wrote and recorded "A White Sport Coat and a Pink Carnation" which sold over one million copies, and was awarded a gold record.

 His musical accomplishments include the Grammy Award for his 1959 hit and signature song "El Paso", taken from his album Gunfighter Ballads and Trail Songs.
 "El Paso" was his first song to hit number one on the pop chart in the 1960s.
 It was followed up, successfully, by "Don't Worry", which reached number three on the pop chart in 1961, becoming his third, and last, top-10 pop hit.
 "El Paso" was followed by one prequel and one sequel: "Faleena (From El Paso)" and "El Paso City".
 Also in 1961, Robbins wrote the words and music and recorded "I Told the Brook", a ballad later recorded by Billy Thorpe.

 He won the Grammy Award for the Best Country and Western Recording 1961 for his follow-up album More Gunfighter Ballads and Trail Songs, and was awarded another Grammy, for Best Country Song, in 1970, for "My Woman, My Woman, My Wife".
 Robbins was named Artist of the Decade (1960–1969) by the Academy of Country Music, was elected to the Country Music Hall of Fame in 1982, was given three awards at the 17th Annual Music City News Country Awards in 1983, and was given a Grammy Hall of Fame Award in 1998 for "El Paso".

 When Robbins was recording his 1961 hit "Don't Worry" at the Bradley Studios in Nashville, session guitarist Grady Martin accidentally created the electric guitar "fuzz" effect – his six-string bass was run through a faulty channel in the studio's mixing console.
 Robbins decided to keep it in the final version.
 The song reached number one on the country chart, and number three on the pop chart.

 Robbins was inducted into the Nashville Songwriters Hall of Fame in 1975.
 For his contribution to the recording industry, Robbins has a star on the Hollywood Walk of Fame at 6666 Hollywood Boulevard.